 "Keizoku" translates from Japanese as "continuance".
 To me, Keizoku Apparel represents the continuance of my ideas, thoughts and imagination about fashion, allowing my ideas to flow continuously though apparel and textile design.

-Your initial design concepts show a strong Japanese influence: sleeve cutouts representing Japanese temple silhouettes, sewn kimonos reminiscent of traditional Japanese garments, and screen print numbering and lettering symbolic of the 1995 Kobe Earthquake.
+Your initial design concepts show a strong Japanese influence: sleeve cutouts representing Japanese temple silhouettes; sewn kimonos reminiscent of traditional Japanese garments, and; screen print numbering and lettering symbolic of the 1995 Kobe Earthquake.
 Where does your special affinity to Japanese culture, and subsequent design inspiration, stem from?

 It stems from my mum’s visit to Japan in 1995.
 Even though I wasn’t born yet, she eventually told me about the time she spent there growing up, which had a great impact on me.
-While she was there, she helped out and gave aid to those who where affected by the Kobe Earthquake, which the reference for my designs also stem from.
-My mum also collected post cards, fabrics and took photographs of all the places she visited in Japan, which gave me insight into Japanese culture, including architecture and fashion, from a young age and ultimately spawned my love and inspiration for Keizoku Apparel.
+While she was there, she helped out and gave aid to those who were affected by the Kobe Earthquake, which the reference for my designs also stem from.
+My mum also collected post cards, fabrics and took photographs of all the places she visited in Japan, which gave me insight into Japanese culture, architecture and fashion, from a young age and ultimately spawned my love and inspiration for Keizoku Apparel.

 Beyond Japanese culture, where else do you find creative and design inspiration?